 The interconnectedness of smart devices and their rapid proliferation are eliminating some risks that have been insured for centuries due to the risk-averse nature of humans.
 This phenomenon could potentially threaten the future of the traditional insurance sector.

 For example, we tend to insure our houses in the event of a fire.
-However, thanks to smart homes, telematics can detect a gas leak and shut off the flow of gas before a fire occurs.
-Similarly, a smart factory can monitor the performance of working machines and prevent loss before a disaster occurs; reduce the need for business insurance.
+However, thanks to smart homes, telematics can detect a gas leak and shut off the gas flow before a fire occurs.
+Similarly, a smart factory can monitor the performance of working machines and prevent loss before a disaster occurs, reducing the need for business insurance.

-Thanks to the IoT, a significant proportion of risks can be identified and eliminated before they cause damage.
-Every insurance company naturally sets a price that support to make a profit, but the new, relatively risk-free world may mean that insurance companies do not add margin to the price of risk, forcing at least some of them to exit the market.
+Thanks to the IoT, many risks can be identified and eliminated before they cause damage.
+Every insurance company naturally sets a price that supports making a profit.
+Still, the new, relatively risk-free world may mean that insurance companies do not add margin to the price of risk, forcing at least some of them to exit the market.

 5. New insurance areas